 No substitute for proper estate planning

-Given these potential problems, transferring ownership of your home to your children as a means of “poor-man’s estate planning” is almost never a good idea.
+Given these potential problems, transferring ownership of your home to your children is almost never a good idea.